ZingyAwesome/pyjava/README.md

-# ptero-pyjava
+# pyjava
-A docker image for Pterodactyl Panel, supporting Python 3.8 and Java 11 JRE.
-This was primarily made for ARM64 support as Pterodactyl does not have any images that support ARM64.
+A set of Docker images for the Pterodactyl Panel, containing Python images with Java 11 JRE included.
+Supports AMD64 and ARM64.

-You can either pull the ARM64 build from the Docker hub: https://hub.docker.com/r/zincxx/pyjava or build it yourself for other platforms.
+You can either pull the GitHub Registry image, `ghcr.io/0Zinc/pyjava:<python-version>`, or build it yourself.
-To build this docker image, download the Dockerfile and entrypoint script to a directory.
-Then you can run `docker build .` to build it.